team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/luffachinese-okra.md

 - Heavy feeders (e.g., tomatoes, eggplants): Compete aggressively for nutrients, potentially starving the luffa plants.

 ## Description:
 Luffa acutangula is a cucurbitaceous vine that is commercially grown for its unripe fruits as a vegetable.
-Mature fruits are used as natural cleaning sponges and are a common sight in Sri Lankan markets.
-Its fruit slightly resembles a cucumber or zucchini with ridges.
-It ranges from central and eastern Asia to southeastern Asia.
-In Sri Lanka, it is widely cultivated in home gardens and commercial farms across different agro-ecological zones.
+Luffa is related to cucumbers, squash, pumpkins, and melons.
+Its fruit slightly resembles a cucumber or zucchini with ridges, and can be steamed, stewed or curried.
+Raw luffa tastes somewhere between cucumber and zucchini.

+In Sri Lanka, three main varieties are cultivated in home gardens and commercial farms across different agro-ecological zones.
-Three main varieties are grown in Sri Lanka:
 - LA33
 - Asiri
 - Gannoruwa Ari

+Many fruits grow on a single vine.
+Mature fruits are used as natural cleaning sponges and are a common sight in Sri Lankan markets.

 ## Planting requirements
 Luffa can  be grown successfully in hot weather.
 Can be cultivated up to 500m from sea level.